0satoken/kappaTNG/README.md

 ## Copyright
-Copyright 2020 Ken Osato, Jia Liu, and Zoltán Haiman.
+Copyright 2020 Ken Osato, Jia Liu, and Zoltán Haiman

 This software is made available under MIT License.
 Please see `LICENSE` file for details.